Jenny Stene: 2023

 At the 2023 European 10 m Events Championships in Tallinn, she won a gold medal in 10 m air rifle team, with Jeanette Hegg Duestad and Katrine Lund.
 She also won a bronze final against Sweden in 10 m air rifle mixed team, teamed with Henrik Larsen, and placed 6th in the individual 10 m air rifle.

 She won a gold medal in 50 m rifle (match) at the 2023 European Games, ahead of Natalia Kochańska.
 She was also part of the Norwegian winning team in 50 m rifle (team match) at the games, along with Mari Bårdseng Løvseth and Jeanette Hegg Duestad.
 At the same European Games she also won a silver medal in 10 m air rifle team, along with Jeanette Hegg Duestad and Milda Marina Haugen, after being defeated by Switzerland in the gold medal match.
 She also won a bronze medal at the games in mixed team, along with Simon Claussen.

-At the 2023 ISSF World Shooting Championships in Baku, she won a silver medal in 50 m rifle prone team, along with Mari Bårdseng Løvseth and Jeanette Hegg Duestad, closely behind the winning Swiss team.
+At the 2023 ISSF World Shooting Championships in Baku, she won a silver medal in 50 m rifle prone team, along with Mari Bårdseng Løvseth and Jeanette Hegg Duestad, close behind the winning Swiss team.
 She won a bronze medal in 50 m rifle 3 positions team, along with Jeanette Hegg Duestad and Mari Bårdseng Løvseth.
 She placed 7th in 50 m rifle 3 positions, in the individual contest.